rubymonsters/ruby-for-beginners/source/11-blocks/01-block_syntax.md

 # Alternative block syntaxes

-As well as the syntax shown before, using `do` and `end`, Ruby comes with an alternative syntax, which uses curly braces for defining a block.
+Next to the syntax shown before, using `do` and `end`, Ruby comes with an alternative syntax, which uses curly braces for defining a block.

 These two statements do exactly the same: